-1. For a list of the references in the Rig Veda, see Apendix 1.

-$2.\ {\rm For}\ a$ list of references showing in which place the word is used and in what sense, see Appendix II
+- 1. For a list of the references in the Rig Veda, see Apendix 1. - 2.
+For a list of references showing in which place the word is used and in what sense, see Appendix II - 3.
+For a list of references, see Appendix III.

 From where did the Aryan race come into India?
 On the question of locating the original home of the Aryan race, there is a bewildering variety of views and options.
 According to Benfey, the original home of the Aryan race must be determined by reference to the common vocabulary.
-His views on the subject have been well summarized by Prof. Isaac Taylor in the following words :
+His views on the subject have been well summarized by Prof. Isaac Taylor1 in the following words: